- 1 pound wild-caught sockeye salmon filets

 - Preheat oven to 450°F, and line a baking sheet with foil.
 Lightly grease foil to prevent sticking.

 - Chop 3 tablespoons of cilantro.
 Peel and mince 3 garlic cloves.

-- In a small bowl, mix together chopped cilantro, minced garlic, 1 tablespoon mustard, ¼ teaspoon sea salt, ¼ teaspoon black pepper, 2 tablespoons olive oil, and 2 tablespoons freshly squeezed lemon juice.
+- In a small bowl, mix together chopped cilantro, minced garlic, 1 tablespoon mustard, ¼ teaspoon sea salt, ¼ teaspoon black pepper, 2 tablespoons avocado oil, and 2 tablespoons freshly squeezed lemon juice.